Alcohol Dependency

 Initially, the use of alcohol and other substances may be social, or triggered by a person’s reaction to psychological or emotional stress.
 Therefore the use of alcohol to alleviate unwanted emotions is secondary to finding and understanding the underlying root cause of these emotions.

-Ongoing abuse of alcohol for various reasons leads to a physical dependance that causes changes in the brain’s reward system to occur – resulting in cravings, overuse, withdrawals.
+Ongoing abuse of alcohol for various reasons leads to a physical dependence that causes changes in the brain’s reward system to occur – resulting in cravings, overuse, withdrawals.
 A vicious cycle that’s incredibly hard to break without help.

-Over time, alcohol dependance is often subtly accompanied by emotional or physical health issues such as depression, anxiety, guilt, regret, infidelity, weight gain, liver toxicity, erratic moods, and many other negative states.
+Over time, alcohol addiction is often subtly accompanied by emotional or physical health issues such as depression, anxiety, guilt, regret, infidelity, weight gain, liver toxicity, erratic moods, and many other negative states.
 It puts a huge strain on families and close personal relationships, affects performance at work, leads to loss of motivation, restricted social interaction and sometimes complete withdrawal from life.

 What Causes Alcohol Dependency